-CPA and ICAI signed a Memorandum of Understanding on November 28, 2018 to recognize Indian CAs and granted them exemptions.
-Under this arrangement ICAI members in good standing, benefit by receiving a waiver of practical training (subject to conditions) and entry level exams.
+CPA and ICAI signed a Memorandum of Understanding on November 28, 2018, to recognize Indian CAs and granted them exemptions.
+Under this arrangement, ICAI members in good standing, benefit by receiving a waiver of practical training (subject to conditions) and entry level exams.
 Indian CAs are required to write the Common Final Examination (CFE) to obtain the CPA designation.

-Under the MOU, Indian CAs are required to only write the CFE, while Capstone I & II are recommended for better preparation.
+Under the MOU, Indian CAs are required to only write the CFE, while Capstone I and II are recommended for better preparation.
 CFE is a competency based three-day exam where skills are tested in six competencies, viz.
 Financial Reporting, Assurance, Taxation, Finance, Governance & Strategy and Management Accounting.
 These exams are prepared on real time cases testing all competencies.
-More details about these competencies and pathway to CPA designation can be accessed through following hyperlink - The CPA Competency Map: Qualifications for the Canadian CPA designation (cpacanada.ca).
+More details about these competencies and pathways to the CPA designation can be accessed through the following hyperlink: The CPA Competency Map: Qualifications for the Canadian CPA designation (cpacanada.ca).

-For more information, you may access the hyperlink as under - India CAs seeking the Canadian CPA designation (cpacanada.ca)
+For more information, you may access the hyperlink as under: India CAs seeking the Canadian CPA designation (cpacanada.ca)

-Toronto and BC Chapter of ICAI welcomes the opportunity to assist new Indian CAs upon their immigration to Canada to provide a platform for professional networking and professional advancement to transition to the Canadian environment.
-For any specific enquiries please write to us at info@icaitoronto.com and/or info@icaivancouver.com.
+Toronto and BC Chapters of ICAI welcomes the opportunity to assist new Indian CAs upon their immigration to Canada to provide a platform for professional networking and professional advancement to transition to the Canadian environment.
+For any specific inquiries, please write to us at info@icaitoronto.com and/or info@icaitoronto.com an